binshops/laravel-blog/README.md

 4- `php artisan migrate;`

 You can see the single version in "single-lang" branch.
+The major difference with multi-language version is the database structure.

 ## Important Notes
 - For laravel 8.x's default auth User model, change user model in `binshopsblog.php` to: `\App\Models\User::class`